 The first three Rolex Sky-Dweller references that launched the collection were the yellow gold Sky-Dweller ref.
 326938, the white gold Sky-Dweller ref.
 326939, and the Everose gold Sky-Dweller ref.
 326135.
 Rolex fitted the first two options with a matching gold Oyster bracelet and paired the latter with a leather strap.
 Two years later, Rolex added three more gold variants with additional bracelet and leather strap options.

 For the first five years of the Sky-Dweller’s history, the watch was only available in full gold, making it out of reach for most collectors.
 However, in 2017, Rolex dropped the entry price of the Sky-Dweller by adding two new Rolesor (the brand’s term for watches that combine gold and steel) options to the Sky-Dweller line including the two-tone yellow gold/steel ref.
 326933 and the subject of our discussion here, the steel Sky-Dweller ref.
 326934 with a white gold bezel.
 The pair of then-new Sky-Dweller watches were equipped with Oyster bracelets and Rolex offered a few different dial colors.

 Rolex continued to evolve the Sky-Dweller collection over the following years by adding various bracelet options.
-First, yellow and Everose gold Sky-Dweller models are now also available on black rubber Oysterflex bracelets and the Rolesor editions now offer the choice between Oyster and Jubilee bracelets.
+You can find a number of these used Rolex watches on the secondary market.
+The yellow and Everose gold Sky-Dweller models are now also available on black rubber Oysterflex bracelets and the Rolesor editions now offer the choice between Oyster and Jubilee bracelets.
 It’s also important to note that Rolex no longer makes any white gold Sky-Dweller models nor does it offer any with leather straps.